lucasjellema/simple-authenticated-webapp/README.md

 - Authentication state is not persisted between browser sessions
 - API requests include bearer tokens in Authorization headers
 - Preflight requests are automatically handled by the browser for authenticated API calls with custom headers
+- Data modification is secured with authenticated PUT requests
+- User data changes are timestamped with lastModified property

 ## Customization